cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### PHP Slow Site analyzer

 :::tip Note
-The Slow Site analyzer is not available for CloudLinux 6.
+The Slow Site analyzer is not available for CloudLinux OS Shared 6.
 :::

 ![](/images/WebsiteMonitoringPHPSiteAnalyzer.png)